cheap-glitch/warpgate/README.md

 ## F.A.Q.

-### What about things like saved  Reddit posts, Pocket items, tweet collections, etc?

-Those URLs are more akin to archived files: they're saved for a potential use at an  unknown later  point, not  for regular  visits.
-Warpgate  focuses on  giving instant access  to more frequently visited  URLs which are closer  to in-browser bookmarks.

 ### What are the required permissions for?

 The **storage** permission is  needed to keep the list of  URLs in the browser's